9 popular bathroom vanity materials: pros and cons

 banner

-There are many different bathroom vanity materials available in Australia today giving homeowners more choices than they’ve ever had when refitting a new bathroom.
-Each has its own qualities and characteristics, suited to a variety of bathroom styles and environments.
-Factors such as price, durability, longevity and appearance all have to be considered carefully, deciding which are going to be the most important to you and your family.
+There are many different bathroom vanity materials available in Australia today, giving homeowners more choices than they’ve ever had when refitting a new bathroom.
+Each has its own qualities and characteristics suited to various bathroom styles and environments.
+Factors such as price, durability, longevity, and appearance must be considered carefully when deciding which will be the most important to you and your family.

-A bathroom vanity is a highly visible piece of bathroom furniture that sees a lot of daily activity from all members of the household.
-The chosen material for the bathroom vanity is therefore hugely important as it touches on both aspects of function and style.
-Understanding the different options available as well as their pros and cons will help you make the most appropriate choice for your bathroom when the time comes.
+A bathroom vanity is a highly visible piece of bathroom furniture that sees a lot of daily activity from everyone in the household.
+The chosen material for the bathroom vanity is essential as it touches on both function and style.
+Understanding the different options available as well as their pros and cons, will help you make the most appropriate choice for your bathroom when the time comes.

 Natural wood, sometimes referred to as solid wood or real wood, is a premium material for many projects that offers a timeless look.
-It creates warmth and strong associations with nature and is a popular bathroom vanity trend for 2022.
+It creates warmth and strong associations with nature and is a popular bathroom vanity option.

 Pros of natural wood: